confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

        COUNT(*) DESC;
     ```

-    Click Run to return the query's result.
+1. Click "Run" to return the query's result.

     Feel free to run any custom queries against the dataset.

 ### Task 2 - Run Query to Find Average Number of Days For a Response (By Programming Language and Year)

-1. In the Explorer pane of the left, click Add Data > Explore Public Datasets.
+1. In the Explorer pane of the left, click "Add Data" > "Explore Public Datasets".

     ![](2021-08-30-09-31-58.png)